openhab/openhab-docs/configuration/rules-dsl.md

 Contrary, the Actions `sendCommand(MyItem, "<new_state>")` and `postUpdate(MyItem, "<new_state>")` can only accept strings as arguments.

-The reasons lie within Java, the object-oriented programming language on which openHAB is built.
+The reasons lies within Java, the object-oriented programming language on which openHAB is built.
 Java and the Rules DSL have two basic types, primitives and Objects.
 A lower case letter data type after a `var` or a `val` statement, for example `var int`, indicates a primitive type.
 An upper case letter data type after a `val` and `var` statement, for example `var Number` indicates an Object.